 Should I contact or pay Glasser and Glasser, PLC?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

 The most effective way to deal with Glasser and Glasser is to work with a credit repair professional.
 They help remove millions of negative items every year from companies like Glasser and Glasser, PLC on behalf of their clients.

 Will Glasser and Glasser, PLC sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Glasser and Glasser, PLC again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.